TylerTemp/SaintsField/README.md

 Validate the input of the field when the value changes.

-*   `string callback` is the callback function to validate the data. note:
+*   `string callback` is the callback function to validate the data.

+    **Parameters**:

+    1. If the function accepts no arguments, then no argument will be passed
+    2. If the function accepts required arguments, it should only define one required argument, and the value of the field will be passed to it.
+All other optional argument will receive its default value.
+    3. If the function only has optional arguments, then first optional argument that match the field's type (or super type) will be passed the value of the field.
+If no match, default value will be passed.

+    **Return**:

     1. If return type is **`string`**, then `null` or empty string for valid, otherwise, the string will be used as the error message
     2. If return type is bool, then `true` for valid, `false` for invalid with message "\`{label}\` is invalid`"